yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/create-universe-multi-zone.md

 ## Connect to a database node

-Once the universe is ready, its **Overview** tab should appear similar to the following illustration:
+After the universe is ready, its **Overview** tab should appear similar to the following illustration:

 ![Multi-zone universe ready](/images/yp/multi-zone-universe-ready-1.png)